plotly/plotly-webpack/README.md

 $ open index.webpack.html
 ```

-In this example repo, `npm run bundle:webpack` runs `webpack` with the given config file in `webpack.config.js`.
+In this example repo, `npm run bundle:webpack` runs `webpack` which then uses the config in `webpack.config.js`.

 ## License